Shaz2ej/course-backend/README.md

    ```bash
    npm run clear-netlify-cache
    ```

+3. If the issue persists:
+   - Check that all files are committed to Git
+   - Verify that no components are importing src/lib/firebase
+   - Ensure the placeholder firebase.js file exists

 This will force Netlify to do a clean build without cached modules that might be referencing the old Firebase imports.